-- Your hairbrush matters!
-Make sure to invest in a great one, like a Mason Pearson.
+- Your hair brush matters!
+Make sure to invest in a great one; Gurgov recommends a Mason Pearson.

 - Lean your head forward and flip hair, making sure it's centered on your head.

 - Gather the ends and cut straight across.
-When you flip your head back over, you'll maintain the length but add a few flattering layers.
+When you flip your head back over, you'll see that this maintains the length but adds a few flattering layers.

-- The trick is to use the right cutting tool.
-Pinking shears, the special hair scissors with teeth, will help achieve a look that isn't too blunt or harsh.
+- The trick is using the right cutting tool.
+Gurgov says pinking shears, the special hair scissors with teeth, will help achieve a bangs look that isn't too blunt or harsh.

 - Most people instinctively keep their chin down when cutting, but try to fight that urge and keep your chin up for the most accurate trim.